 Our nurse practitioners are on-call 24 hours a day.
 Our team will begin working with you while you are still in the hospital.
 At any time, we can help you arrange emergency visits if you have new or worsening symptoms.

 Our staff will also coordinate your care with home health or other agencies and make referrals to other specialists.
 We can help you get medications through one of several medication assistance programs, if you qualify.
+Our Community Paramedicine program is a community-based health approach offering follow-up care in the home after a hospital stay with heart failure.

 Our Heart Failure clinics are located in Spartanburg, Greer, and Gaffney.